jpcorreia99/Income-prediction/README.md

  The dataset was stored in the **preprocessed_data** folder.

 ## Model Selection
-There are many models that can do binary classification, so there has to be some way of comparing them in order to decide which one to use.
+There are many models that can be used for binary classification, so there has to be some way of comparing them in order to decide which one to use.
 Fortunately there are, and there are many.

 ### Cross Validation Score
 This is a way of getting a model's score on the training data without overfitting the model/estimator.
 The data is divided in k splits.
-For k times, k-1 data folds are given to the model as training data and the remaining fold is used as test data.
+For k times, k-1 data folds are given to the model as training data and the remaining fold is used as test data, providing a score for that fold.

-These scores are then averaged to get the real score.
+The k scores are then averaged to get the real score.

 ![cross_validation_example](README_imgs/cross_validation.png)
 ### Confusion Matrix